Step by step restructuring

 Once you have completed your consultation, issue redundancy notices to those whose roles are going and who have not been successful in gaining an alternative role.
 Consider whether you wish them to work out their notice, or to give pay in lieu (sometimes the existence of employees who are losing their jobs can jeopardise the introduction of the new structure; at other times they can be invaluable in assisting with the transition as they keep the "old" process going for as long as necessary).

-If you still have unfilled vacancies, recruit additional people externally if appropriate so that your new organisational structure is complete.
+If you still have unfilled vacancies, recruit additional people externally if appropriate until your new organisational structure is complete.

 Ensure that you evaluate and monitor the success of the restructure in terms of operational efficiency, financial stability, increased market share, competitiveness and sales.
 Get your managers to evaluate employee engagement post-restructure, addressing any concerns that employees may have.
 Read our guide to managing redundancy survivor syndrome for a few tips!